You can create and customize summary reports in Zuora Reporting. Summary reports are similar to pivot tables in Excel.

 The field list on the left of the report builder displays all objects from the data source that you selected.
 Click an object name to show or hide the object's fields.
-For example:

 To build the summary report, drag and drop fields from the field list into the following parts of the report:

 - Value Fields

 As you add fields, you will see a preview of what your final report will look like.
 The preview data is based on sample data from your tenant and is meant to give you an idea of how the report will be structured.
 The results shown in the preview mode will typically not match the results in your final report.